Tesla Cybertruck classic shot with text above

 Performance and Capabilities

-The Cybertruck is available in several configurations, with the topwiki-tier "Cyberbeast" model boasting a tri-motor setup that delivers a staggering 845 horsepower.
+The Cybertruck is available in several configurations, with the top-tier "Cyberbeast" model packing a tri-motor setup that delivers a staggering 845 horsepower.
 This enables the Cybertruck to accelerate from 0 to 60 mph in just 2.6 seconds, rivaling some of the fastest sports cars on the market.
-Its towing capacity is equally impressive, with the ability to tow up to 14,000 pounds, making it a powerhouse both on and off the road.
+Its towing capacity is equally impressive, with the ability to tow up to 11,000 pounds, making it a powerhouse both on and off the road.

-Tesla has equipped the Cybertruck with an array of futuristic features.
+Tesla has equipped the Cybertruck with a range of futuristic features.
 The vehicle's adaptive air suspension can raise or lower the truck for better ground clearance or improved aerodynamics.
 The bed, known as the "Vault," is fully lockable and features a retractable cover, providing secure storage for cargo.
-Additionally, the Cybertruck offers an optional range-extender battery pack that can add up to 50 kWh of capacity, although this option significantly reduces the available cargo space.
+The Cybertruck range can be extended via an optional battery pack adding up to 50 kWh of capacity, although this option significantly reduces the available cargo space.

 Tesla Cybertruck interior